Culturally Responsive EMDR for Addiction Treatment

 Encounters with the criminal justice system that shape help-seeking.

 Guerrero et al. (2017) found that programs implementing evidence-based treatment strategies within culturally sensitive frameworks reduced disparities in SUD outcomes.
-For EMDR and Substance Use work, this means embedding readiness assessments, EMDR Target Selection, and EMDR Target Sequencing within a lens that accounts for inequity.

 Addiction Focused EMDR and Cultural Responsiveness